 - “Leave and go to a safer location, even if you are not on the coast.
 We stayed through Ike (in New Caney), and it was the most stressful and scary time as the storm made its way inland and through our area.” -- Sheri, formerly of New Caney, Texas

 - “Freeze large bowls of water for when the power goes out -- melt it and (you’ll) have cold, clean water.” -- Angie from Tallahassee, Florida

 - “If you plan to leave, leave early, like, two days before predicted landfall.
 We lived 23 years in Pensacola, waited until the morning we knew Hurricane Opal would hit us, and we could not get out of our subdivision to go north because traffic was bumper to bumper for miles, and no one would let us into the traffic flow.
 We went south toward the storm until we could find a route north.
 Interstate 65 was bumper to bumper for 12 hours.
 You can’t get out of the Gulf Coast states unless you leave very early.” -- Glenda, 72, from The Villages, Florida, formerly Pensacola.

 - Don’t put your stuff in the bathtub.
 I thought it would be a good place to store the clothes from the bottom rod in my closet, but when the water gets high enough, the plumbing backs up into your bathtub and shower. 😩 -- Jillian, 40, from League City, Texas

 - “If a hurricane takes your shingles and you have to wait for a backorder, the next storm will destroy your home.
 No shingles, no protection -- a catastrophic loss.” -- Barb from Florida

 Some answers were edited slightly for clarity, length or grammar.
 People had the option to leave a name, age and/or location.

 So, what did we miss?
-Contribute your piece of advice using the link above, or in the comments.
+Contribute your piece of advice in the comments.